localstack/localstack-blog.github.io/content/2024-08-21-accelerate-infrastructure-testing-with-localstack-cloud-pods-github-actions/index.md

 ---
 title: Accelerate infrastructure testing with LocalStack Cloud Pods & GitHub Actions
-description: Accelerate infrastructure testing with LocalStack Cloud Pods & GitHub Actions
+description: Cloud pods are persistent state snapshots of your LocalStack container.
+This blog guide you to use LocalStack Cloud Pods to save and load infrastructure state, enabling faster, consistent testing in CI workflows.
+It demonstrates the process with an AWS CDK application showing how to improve infrastructure testing on GitHub Actions to streamline cloud development.
-lead: Accelerate infrastructure testing with LocalStack Cloud Pods & GitHub Actions
+lead: Cloud pods are persistent state snapshots of your LocalStack container.
+This blog guide you to use LocalStack Cloud Pods to save and load infrastructure state, enabling faster, consistent testing in CI workflows.
+It demonstrates the process with an AWS CDK application showing how to improve infrastructure testing on GitHub Actions to streamline cloud development.
 date: 2024-08-21T3:07:04+05:30
 lastmod: 2024-08-21T3:07:04+05:30
 images: []